 - In a large bowl mix together the yeast, sugar, salt and water.
 Let this stand until the yeast is dissolved.
 Gradually add the flour, one cup at a time to the liquid and mix thoroughly until the dough pulls away from the sides of the bowl.
 Turn the dough out onto a floured surface to knead.
 (This may be a little messy, but don't give up!)

 - Knead It: Fold the far edge of the dough back over on itself towards you.
 Press into the dough with the heels of your hands and push away.
 After each push, rotate the dough 90°.
 Repeat this process in a rhythmic, rocking motion for 5 minutes, sprinkling only enough flour on your kneading surface to prevent sticking.
-Let the dough rest while you scrape out and grease the mixing bowl.
+Let the dough rest while you scrape out and grease the mixing bowl with a few drops of olive oil (preferred) or non stick baking spray.
 Knead the dough again for 2 to 3 minutes.

 - Let It Rise: Return the dough to the bowl and turn it over once to grease the top.
 Cover with a damp towel and keep warm until the dough doubles in bulk, about 1 to 2 hours.